awsdocs/iam-user-guide/doc_source/list_amazonchime.md

 ## Resources Defined by Amazon Chime<a name="amazonchime-resources-for-iam-policies"></a>

-Amazon Chime has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Chime does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Chime, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Chime<a name="amazonchime-policy-keys"></a>